Skip To Main Content

 • Other screening guidelines from federally recognized sources (eg, the US Preventive Services Task Force, the Centers for Disease Control and Prevention) may be used based on HCP preference

 • have or think you have an infection.
-See “What is the most important information I should know about OCREVUS?” in the Medication Guide.
+See “What is the most important information I should know about OCREVUS and OCREVUS ZUNOVO?” in the OCREVUS Medication Guide and OCREVUS ZUNOVO Medication Guide.

 • have ever taken, take, or plan to take medicines that affect your immune system, or other treatments for MS. These medicines could increase your risk of getting an infection.